mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/dwarf.md

 _**Dwarven Resilience.**_ You have Resistance to Poison.

-_**Walk Without Rhythm.**_ You can take both the the Dash and Disengage actions as a Bonus Action.
+_**Walk Without Rhythm.**_ You can take both the Dash and Disengage actions as a Bonus Action.
 You can use this trait a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 ### Hill dwarf